magepages/mpdocs/docs/membership/index.md

 ![Imgur](https://i.imgur.com/pnLyFy3.gif)

-- **Enable Product**: Select **Yes** to turn on product display in addition to the frontend.
+- **Enable Product**: Select **Yes** to display membership product at frontend.
 - **Product Name**: Enter a name for the membership product.
-The required field must not be blank.
+This is a required field.
 - **SKU**: Enter SKU for membership product.
 This is a required field.
 - **Membership**: Choosing membership to apply for membership products, if membership products are set up by Membership as a default product, it will not be possible to change membership.
-- **Duration**: Choose the duration and price corresponding to membership membership:
+- **Duration**: Choose the duration and price corresponding to membership products:
   - **Default**: Apply the product price of membership to the selected Duration Duration.
 Show more fields Price:
     - **Price**: Enter the price into the Price field.
 This price will be applied according to the duration of membership products.
   - **Permanent**: Apply membership price permanently with selected price.
 When the time is up, it will still display that price.
 Show more fields Price:
     - **Price**: Enter the price into the Price field.
 This price will be applied permanently to membership products.
   - **Custom**: Show more Duration, No., Price schools to enter each time and price separately when customers buy membership products.

 **Note**:
 - To update the newest products, please run the following commands: `php bin/magento indexer:reindex`